Too long to read? Here is my pick: Go with Telekom or *PYUR as a Telekom reseller to get a better price.

 This said, your internet options depend on what providers are available at your address.
 Use Check24 to find out.

-Deutsche Glasfaser has 300MB/s to 1000MB/s highspeed internet tarifs starting at 25.- Euro per month for the first year.
-Click the "Verfübarkeit prüfen" button to check the availability on the Deutsche Glasfaser website.
+*Deutsche Glasfaser has 300MB/s to 1000MB/s highspeed internet tarifs starting at 25.- Euro per month for the first year.
+Click the Verfügbarkeit prüfen button to *check the availability on the Deutsche Glasfaser website.

 Best ISPs in Germany where you can cancel anytime

-- O2 has DSL plans with a 1 month minimum runtime.
+O2 has 10MB to 250MB DSL plans with a *1-month minimum runtime.
+Make sure to select the Ohne Laufzeit option.

+LTE is mobile internet, the same you are probably using on your phone.
 LTE internet means that no technician is coming to your home so setup is rather painless.
 You receive a SIM card and a wifi router, that's it.
+Read this guide if you want to get internet on your phone.

 This is the same technique used for internet on your phone with the exception that the LTE spot is often tied to your address.
 You can usually request a location change in 24 hours.
 LTE internet is an option if you have to change addresses frequently.